Survival guide for dating a mono

 Not that I'm saying it means you're straining for some reason to feel personally insulted, but it kinda looks like that.

 It was bad timing.
 Not that my sentiment is different.
-Sweeping generalizations can be irritating and that's how I read it (not rereading it at the moment but I could be wrong).
-Anyways, not looking for a confrontation so that's about it.
+Sweeping generalizations can be irritating and that's how I read it (not rereading it at the moment, but I could be wrong).
+Anyway, not looking for a confrontation, so that's about it.

 Actually, I think it's good to revive old threads.